jeeannyy/Real-Time-Chat/README.md

 # Get Started

-1. Clone this repository and run:
+1.Clone this repository and run:
 ```
 node socket.js
 ```

-2. If you run node socket.js, you should see the following:
+2.If you run node socket.js, you should see the following:

 ![Screenshot 2022-08-05 at 11 03 09 pm](https://user-images.githubusercontent.com/61347571/183217383-879fd69c-ced9-411d-bd60-85b2076e48e5.png)

-3. And if you point your browser to http://localhost:3000, you should see the following:
+3.And if you point your browser to http://localhost:3000, you should see the following:

 (Use multiple pages for more than 2 people)